PenguLoader/PenguLoader/plugins/@default/README.md

 pnpm dev
 ```

-After the dev server started, you can see a new folder in League Loader's plugins.
+After the dev server started, you can see a new folder in Pengu Loader's plugins.
 The `index.js` inside is your plugin entry.

 ```
 plugins/